Whigfield (album): Critical reception

 Caroline Sullivan from The Guardian commented, "Now that Kylie Minogue has attained respectability, this Danish ex-model replaces her as the main perpetrator of impersonal Eurodisco.
-"Saturday Night", the UK's second-biggest-selling single of 1994, here in its tinny glory, is the best thing on the album.
-Worst is: take your pick - I'm particularly partial to the stuttering "Sexy Eyes"."
+'Saturday Night', the UK's second-biggest-selling single of 1994, here in its tinny glory, is the best thing on the album.
+Worst is: take your pick - I'm particularly partial to the stuttering 'Sexy Eyes'."
 Pan-European magazine Music & Media wrote, "Here you get the numbers A1-A10 on jukeboxes in mediterranean holiday resorts this summer and way beyond.
-The button on the old but reliable Wurlitzer corresponding with current single "Think of You" will be pressed most.
-Also keep your finger on the Ace of Base-like pop reggae tune "Big Time"."
+The button on the old but reliable Wurlitzer corresponding with current single 'Think of You' will be pressed most.
+Also keep your finger on the Ace of Base-like pop reggae tune 'Big Time'."
 A reviewer from Music Week said, "Pulling together all of the hit singles and a few more besides, Whigfield's debut album should attract a few interested parties and prove she's no one hit wonder."
+Johnny Cigarettes from NME complimented 'Don't Walk Away', "where Whigger's voice suddenly hits the button marked 'passion' and the melody echoes Visage's 'Fade to Grey'", and 'Think of You', "where she sings the startling line "When I think of you, I need you inside me tonight"."
+Pete Stanton from Smash Hits wrote, "If this album was a drink then it'd be fizzier than Coke.
+It's the purest of pure pop!
+From 'Think of You' down to 'Saturday Night' the feel is of summer and let's have a big fat party."